ajaffer/behavior-cloning/README.md

 ####2.
 Attempts to reduce overfitting in the model

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
-Following image shows how both the training and validtion errors were low, showing that the model is not overfitting.
-![alt text][image8]

 ####3.
 Model parameter tuning